CyberEgo/ElevenLabsHackaton/README.md

 # Lexia

-**A Chrome extension for text-to-speech with ElevenLabs voices and word-by-word highlighting.**
+**A browser extension for text-to-speech with ElevenLabs voices and word-by-word highlighting.**

 Built for the ElevenLabs Hackathon.